 You are here

-On 3 September 1939, while en-route to Montreal, Athenia became the first merchant marine casualty of World War Two, when she was torpedoed and sunk by a German U-boat, some 200 miles west of the Hebrides.
-Unable to summon assistance when her radio room was damaged by shelling from the U-boat after it surfaced, Athenia developed a severe list which impeded the launching of all of her lifeboats.
+On 3 September 1939, while en-route to Montreal, the Athenia became the first merchant marine casualty of the Second World War, when she was torpedoed and sunk by a German U-boat, some 200 miles west of the Hebrides.
+Unable to summon assistance when her radio room was damaged by shelling from the U-boat after it surfaced, the Athenia developed a severe list which impeded the launching of all of her lifeboats.
 There were 112 fatalities out of the 1,418 on board, most occurring when three lifeboats were lost.